 - Graduate-level limit of $20,500 per academic year

 - Payments deferred while enrolled at least half-time (5 credits/semester)

 - 6-month repayment grace period upon leaving school or dropping below half-time

 How to Apply

 To apply for student loans, students must complete the Free Application for Federal Student Aid (FAFSA).
-Individuals may apply online at www.FAFSA.ed.gov or through the Sioux Falls Seminary Financial Aid Office.
+Individuals may apply online at www.FAFSA.ed.gov or through the Sioux Falls Seminary Financial Aid Office (our partner).